franciscolopezsancho/books/dreyfuss-skill-coping.md

        as a concept: Follendal
           More in line with Husserls interpretation
        as a percept: Gurwitsch
-          is not perceived but it given in perception and selected with a special act directed to the perceptual object directed to the perceptual object
+          is not perceived but is given in perception and selected with a special act directed to the perceptual object It's used by many other authors and used as a criticism to Husserl by Merlau Ponty It points more to a fundamental gap in Husserls theory, more than it's critique.

-          It's used by many other authors and used as a criticism to Husserl by Merlau Ponty It points more to a fundamental gap in Husserls theory, more than it's critique.
+            [I guess like gestalt is considered as a thing out there we can reach with that special act]

-  # Husserl conceptualization of perception, as interpretive sense.
+###  Husserl conceptualization of perception, as interpretive sense.
      Husser calls meaning to the content of the act of conciousness that give meaning to the sounds (those that are expression)
      There's a parallele between Frege and Husserl
        H -> act of giving meaning - ideal meaning - sense act of fulfillment of the meaning